Telenav/cactus/README.md

 of hundreds of projects while keeping one's sanity.

-But Maven's `import` dependencies - which pulls in an entire `<dependencyManagement>` section from another `pom.xml` offers a sane solution - if you want to depend on libraries in the family `kivakit`, you just pull in its dependencies - you only need the version of one superpom, not everything - and you automatically get a set of dependencies that were tested and released together, without needing to know anything about the versions of individual libraries within that family.
+But Maven's `import` dependencies - which pulls in an entire `<dependencyManagement>` section from another `pom.xml` offers a sane solution - if we want to depend on libraries in the family `kivakit`, we just pull in its dependencies - we only need the version of one superpom, not everything - and we automatically get a set of dependencies that were tested and released together, without needing to know anything about the versions of individual libraries within that family.